Guide to Teaching Abroad

 Do you really need a TEFL certification to teach abroad?
 The short answer is no… The long answer is more complicated.
 Being certified to Teach English as a Foreign Language (TEFL) provides the skills needed to be an effective instructor.
 Neglecting to train is a disservice to the students you teach, as well as your own professional growth.

-When you are TEFL certified you automatically have an advantage over other non-certified teaching candidates.
-Schools understand that you are equipped with the knowledge, confidence, and skills needed to lesson plan and lead effectively.
+When you are TEFL certified, you automatically have an advantage over other non-certified teaching candidates.
+Schools understand that TEFL certified teaching candidates are equipped with the knowledge, confidence, and skills needed to build lesson plans and lead a classroom effectively.
 Therefore, having a TEFL certificate can go a long way to show prospective employers that you’re serious about and skilled for the job.

-While a great way to finance your travels, teaching English is a valuable job that has a significant impact on students and local communities.
-There are a number of different types of jobs available around the world for teachers, and thoughtful planning can help you find the right one for you.
+While being a great way to finance your travels, teaching English is also a valuable job that has a significant impact on students and local communities.
+There are several different types of jobs available worldwide for teachers, and thoughtful planning can help you find the right one for you.

-Your teaching abroad salary can vary greatly depending on where you choose to teach.
-This pay is determined by a number of factors, including: country and city, private vs. public school, teaching credentials and experience, and local cost of living.
+Your teaching abroad salary can vary greatly depending on the country and school in which you work.
+The pay is determined by several factors, including country and city, private vs. public school, teaching credentials and experience, and local cost of living.
 Additionally, part of your compensation will typically include benefits, such as the organization paying for your flights and living expenses.

-If some destinations pay significantly more to teach abroad than others, you must be wondering which countries offer the highest salary for English teachers, right?
+If some destinations pay significantly more to teach abroad than others, you must be wondering which countries offer the highest salary for English teachers.

-According to our research, the U.A.E., Saudi Arabia, Kuwait, Oman, Japan, Taiwan, South Korea, China, and Vietnam offer 10 of the highest paying ESL teaching salaries in the world.
+According to our research, the UAE, Saudi Arabia, Kuwait, Oman, Japan, Taiwan, South Korea, China, and Vietnam offer 10 of the world's highest paying ESL teaching salaries.
 The United Arab Emirates, for instance, pays up to $5,500 per month for English teachers (though they require more teaching experience and credentials).

 Just remember: a high salary shouldn’t be your only deciding factor when choosing where to teach abroad.
-Cost of living and your broader impact on the local community should also be considered!
+The country's cost of living and your broader impact on the local community should also be considered!

 Frequently Asked Questions